1573-1936; bulk: 1573-1830

 The notation (MEF) or (MSF) or (MFEF) at the end of a citation in the Detailed Description of the Collection refers to Francis Russell Hart's organization of this material.
 See the listing in the Previous Arrangement appendix.

 I. Documents relating to property, 1684-1830

 Arranged alphabetically by location, then chronologically.

 Series I contains 23 documents relating in some way to property in Antigua (11), Barbados (1), Grenada (2), Montserrat (1), Nevis (2), Saint Christopher (St. Kitts) (4), Saint Vincent (1), and Trinidad (1).
-Of particular note are the comprehensive inventories with appraisal values for land, buildings, utensils, slaves, and livestock, as well as the mechanisms which were utilized to raise loans secured on the estates.
+Of particular note are the comprehensive inventories with appraisal values for land, buildings, utensils, enslaved people, and livestock, as well as the mechanisms which were utilized to raise loans secured on the estates.